Volume 2018 | Issue 3

 This HMRC concession is applicable only for the first year of HMRC’s new Trust Registration Service: the single online route for trusts to register and obtain their self-assessment Unique Taxpayer Reference.

-Occupational pension schemes which invest solely in pooled funds will not need to register.
+Occupational pension schemes which invest solely in pooled funds will not usually need to register.

 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (the Regulations) came into force on 26 June 2017 and impose new requirements on trustees, including occupational pension scheme trustees, in the fight to combat money laundering activity.
 For more information concerning the Regulations please see our previous FYI entitled Money Laundering Regulations.